Static Background Removal in Vehicular Radar: Filtering in Azimuth-Elevation-Doppler Domain: 3D Radar Ego-motion Estimation

-The point cloud extraction process is accomplished using basic fast Fourier transform (FFT) processing and cell-averaging constant-false-alarm-rate (CA-CFAR) detection techniques.
-The detailed workflow is illustrated in Fig.~\ref{fig:point}, where the input to the workflow is the ADC I-Q data, and the output is a collection of detections represented by their $(r, v_{\R{r}}, \theta, \varphi)$ values that constitute `\textit{point clouds}'.
+The point cloud extraction process combines basic FFT processing, as discussed in Section~\ref{sec:4d_image}, with cell-averaging constant-false-alarm-rate (CA-CFAR) detection techniques \cite{gao2019experiments}.
+The workflow, depicted in Fig.~\ref{fig:point}, takes ADC I-Q data as input and yields a collection of detections represented by their \((r, v_{\mathrm{r}}, \theta, \varphi)\) values, forming `point clouds'.

-The signal processing architecture is based on the approach presented in our prior work \cite{gao2019experiments}, with an additional step for elevation angle estimation.
-The first step estimates the range and Doppler velocity via two sequential FFTs - Range FFT and Doppler FFT - as shown\cite{gao2019experiments}.
-The Range FFT is performed across the samples in the fast time domain to extract the round-time delay term $S_{\R{w}}\tau^\prime_n /f_{\R{s}}$ in Eq.~\eqref{eq:sifmimo}, and the Doppler FFT processes the slow time (chirps) to extract the Doppler-induced phase term $-4\pi f_{\R{c}}v_{\R{r}}N_TT_{\R{c}}/c_0$ in Eq.~\eqref{eq:sifmimo} for each range bin.
-The resulting Range-Doppler (RD) map is then processed by the CA-CFAR algorithm \cite{piofmd} to detect peaks and obtain their ranges and Doppler velocities $(r, v_{\R{r}})$.
-During the CA-CFAR detection process, each cell in the RD map is evaluated for presence or absence of a target using a threshold, where the threshold is set according to the noise power estimate within the training cells.
+The initial step involves estimating range and Doppler velocity through two sequential FFTs: the Range FFT and Doppler FFT \cite{gao2019experiments}.
+The resulting Range-Doppler (RD) map undergoes processing by the CA-CFAR algorithm \cite{piofmd} to detect peaks and derive their corresponding ranges and Doppler velocities \((r, v_{\mathrm{r}})\).
+During CA-CFAR detection, each cell in the RD map is assessed for the presence or absence of a target using a threshold, determined based on the noise power estimate within the training cells.
+For the RD spectrum cell corresponding to \((r, v_{\mathrm{r}})\), Azimuth FFT and Elevation FFT processing, as described in Section~\ref{sec:4d_image}, are employed to estimate \((\theta, \varphi)\) values using a horizontal or vertical subarray (in the virtual array).
+In the case of non-stationary targets, motion-induced phase errors at each virtual antenna location due to TDM-MIMO should be compensated for different TXs before angle estimation \cite{8052088}.

-Thereafter, the azimuth and elevation angles $(\theta, \varphi)$ are estimated for each detection at $(r, v_{\R{r}})$ via an angle of arrival (AoA) estimator.
-While there are many approaches to AoA estimation, we adopt the FFT-based (conventional) AoA estimator.
-For the specific range-Doppler cell corresponding to $(r, v_{\R{r}})$, we use FFTs to process the measurements of the virtual array (shown in Fig.~\ref{fig:virtual}) along the horizontal or vertical direction to extract the phase term $2\pi h\cos{\theta}/\lambda$ or $2\pi h\sin{\varphi}/\lambda$ in Eq.~\eqref{eq:sifmimo}, thus obtaining estimates for $(\theta, \varphi)$.
-For non-stationary targets, the motion-induced phase errors at each virtual antenna location should be compensated for different TXs before the AoA FFT \cite{8052088}.
-In general, for a uniform linear transmit array with $N_T$ TXs, the received phases at the virtual elements corresponding to the $i$-th TX are corrected via rotation of $(i-1) \Delta \phi_v / N_T$, where $\Delta \phi_v = -4\pi f_{\R{c}}v_{\R{r}}N_TT_{\R{c}}/c_0$ from prior Doppler estimation \cite{8052088}.